Damangir/SSP/README.md

 ```bash
 run_and_log step_name command arg1 arg2
 ```
 You can run any regular command or functions.
-In order for reproduce script to run properly you should prnt the function body by `declare`.

 Each pipeline will be run in a directory structure:
 ```bash